 Autologous blood transfusion

 You may be able to donate and bank your own blood before surgery for later transfusion.
 This is called autologous blood donation.
 Your banked blood is replaced during or after surgery as needed.
-Autologous donations require advance planning.
+Autologous donations need advance planning.
 The time depends on the amount of blood needed.
-Another option for autologous blood transfusion is to save blood that is lost during surgery.
+Another choice for autologous blood transfusion is to save blood that is lost during surgery.
 This blood is then returned to your body during or after surgery, if needed.
 Your own blood is the safest blood you can receive.
 The risks of getting a disease or an allergic reaction are very low.
 In some cases, though, you may also get donor blood if you were unable to donate enough blood before surgery.

 Allogeneic blood transfusion